fontuni/boonjot/README.md

 # บุญจด สุดหรรษา (BoonJot)

 BoonJot is left-handed comic sans family (I supposed).
 It’s machine-made family with unique stroke speed, pen shape & drawing direction especially Thai glyphs.
-I designed & drew each glyph as single stroke before expanded it to get proper weight with FontForge then worked in detail with Inkscape.
+I designed & drew each glyph as single stroke before expanded it to get proper weight with [FontForge](http://fontforge.github.io/en-US/) then worked in detail with [Inkscape](https://inkscape.org/en/).
 Glyph style is up-right italic but unlike handwriting fonts, BoonJot doesn’t try to connect glyphs together.
 That makes it casual & still somewhat legible on screen at small size.

-**The font features are still in the early stage of development** but you can give it try to see what it looks like here <https://boonuni.com/boonjot/>.
+**The font features are still in the early stage of development** but you can give it a try to see what it looks like here <https://boonuni.com/boonjot/>.

 ## Build Fonts